What is general radiography (X-ray)?

 Some people worry that X-rays aren’t safe because radiation exposure can cause cell mutations that may lead to cancer.
 The amount of radiation you’re exposed to during an X-ray depends on the tissue or organ being examined.
 Sensitivity to the radiation depends on your age, with children being more sensitive than adults.

-Generally, however, radiation exposure from an X-ray is low, and the benefit from these tests far outweighs the risks.
+Generally, however, radiation exposure from an X-ray is very low in modern imaging facilities using state-of-the-art equipment, and the benefit from these tests far outweighs the risks.

-If you’re pregnant or suspect that you may be pregnant, tell your doctor or the diagnostic radiographer before having an X-ray.
+If you’re pregnant or you think you might be pregnant, tell your doctor or the radiographer before having an X-ray.
 Though the risk of most diagnostic X-rays to an unborn baby is small, your doctor may consider another imaging test, such as ultrasound.
 Generally, 10 days from the first day of the last menstrual period is considered safe period for X-ray examinations.

 How should I prepare for the procedure?

 The procedure requires no special preparation.
 You may be requested to change into a gown to avoid metallic items, buttons and zippers.
 You will also be asked to remove jewellery, eyeglasses and any metal objects that could obscure the image.

 As X-rays are involved, it is not advisable for women who are pregnant, especially in early pregnancy.
 To prevent unnecessary irradiation of foetus, female patients will be asked about their pregnancy status prior to perform the X-ray.
 This is especially important in examination of the abdomen and pelvis.